 The List for Urban Black Kids Going to College: PWI Edition

-Going to the University of Virginia for undergrad was the first time in my life that I consciously felt my Blackness and my socioeconomic status at the same darn time.
+Going to a PWI for undergrad was the first time in my life that I consciously felt my Blackness and my socioeconomic status at the same darn time.
 I mean, the Boogie Down Bronx raised me in all its melanin and hustle, I could always depend on seeing my reflection wherever I went.

 It was the first time I felt the reality that White people are the majority in the US